-Respect Victoria is a new organisation dedicated to the primary prevention of all forms of family violence, for all Victorians.
+Respect Victoria is an organisation dedicated to the primary prevention of all forms of family violence, for all Victorians.

-The organisation will build on Victoria’s primary prevention platform.
-It will continue the government’s work to address gender inequality as a root cause of family violence, as well as other forms of discrimination and inequality.
+Our role is to build on Victoria’s primary prevention platform and continue the government’s work to address gender inequality as a root cause of family violence, as well as other forms of discrimination and inequality.

-We will ensure primary prevention efforts reflect diverse communities.
-And we will work with partners across a range of settings, including rural and regional Victoria, education and care settings, workplaces, community organisations, faith-based and cultural organisations, sport, the arts and media.
+We ensure primary prevention efforts reflect diverse communities and work with partners across a range of settings, including rural and regional Victoria, education and care settings, workplaces, community organisations, faith-based and cultural organisations, sport, the arts and media.

 Respect Victoria’s key functions are research and evaluation, and community engagement.

-The organisation will lead research into what works to prevent family violence before it starts, to build on the strong primary prevention platform in Victoria, and help improve the way government, organisations and the community prevent family violence.
+Our organisation leads research exploring how to prevent family violence before it starts, building on Victoria's strong primary prevention platform and improving the way government, organisations and the community work together to prevent family violence.

-This includes providing advice to organisations and government to ensure prevention of family violence is implemented across the government and community.
-Respect Victoria will ensure quality primary prevention programming is core business of the Victorian government.
+This includes providing advice to government and organisations to ensure prevention methods are implemented across government and the community.
+Respect Victoria ensures quality primary prevention programming is core business of the Victorian government.

-Respect Victoria will engage the whole Victorian community to change the culture that allows family violence to happen in the first place.
-This includes communications and public relations activities, behavioural change and positive bystander campaigns.
+Respect Victoria is committed to engaging with the whole Victorian community to shift the culture that allows family violence to happen in the first place.
+This includes communications and public relations activities, behavioural change and active bystander campaigns.

-Community engagement will be based on up to date, high quality evidence and knowledge.
-This will include promoting awareness in the community through programs, activities and campaigns, to ensure that equality and respect are promoted across the whole community, and that we work towards preventing family violence altogether.
+Our community engagement is based on up to date, high quality evidence and knowledge.
+Respect Victoria raises awareness in the community through programs, activities and campaigns.
+We are committed to promoting equality and respect across the whole community, and believe every Victorian has a role to play in preventing family violence.

 Respect Victoria will report on progress in the prevention of family violence, and table a report to Parliament on trends and outcomes in primary prevention every three years.

-Respect Victoria will work collaboratively with the Victorian government to support its broader plan for family violence reform.
+Respect Victoria works collaboratively with the Victorian government to support its broader plan for family violence reform.
 The government will continue to deliver primary prevention programs and grants.
-Respect Victoria will provide strategic advice to government about quality, evidence-based programming.
+Respect Victoria provides strategic advice to government about quality, evidence-based programming.

-Respect Victoria will also work with local government, and local and regional alliances as key partners in the primary prevention of family violence.
+Respect Victoria also works with local government, and local and regional alliances as key partners in the primary prevention of family violence.

-Establishment of Respect Victoria as a Statutory Authority has been subject to the passage of the Prevention of Family Violence Bill 2018.
+Establishment of Respect Victoria as a Statutory Authority was subject to the passage of the Prevention of Family Violence Bill 2018.
 The Bill passed the Legislative Assembly on 9 August and the Legislative Council on 23 August, 2018.
 The Legislative Assembly agreed to amendments made by the Legislative Council on 5 September 2018 effectively enshrining Respect Victoria in law as a Statutory Authority.
-We envisage that Respect Victoria will be a fully functioning Statutory Authority by early October 2018.
+Respect Victoria became a fully functioning Statutory Authority in October 2018.

-The Bill establishes Respect Victoria as a Statutory Authority.
-This means our functions, powers and duties will be protected by law.
+The Bill established Respect Victoria as a Statutory Authority.
+This means our functions, powers and duties are protected by law.
 The Bill ensures the primary prevention of family violence – stopping family violence before it starts - is protected in legislation.

 The Victorian government announced it would establish Respect Victoria as a new organisation dedicated to preventing family violence on 29 March 2018.